K. R. Narayanan: Diplomat and academician

-When Narayanan returned to India in 1948, Laski gave him a letter of introduction to Prime minister Jawaharlal Nehru.
-Years later, he narrated how he began his career in the public service:When I finished with LSE, Laski, of his own, gave me a letter of introduction for Panditji.
+When I finished with LSE, Laski, of his own, gave me a letter of introduction for Panditji.
 On reaching Delhi I sought an appointment with the PM.
-I suppose, because I was an Indian student returning home from London, I was given a time-slot.
+I suppose, because I was an Indian student returning home from London, I was given a timeslot.
 It was here in Parliament House that he met me.
 We talked for a few minutes about London and things like that and I could soon see that it was time for me to leave.
-So I said goodbye and as I left the room I handed over the letter from Laski, and stepped out into the great circular corridor outside.
-When I was half way round, I heard the sound of someone clapping from the direction I had just come.
+So, I said goodbye and as I left the room, I handed over the letter from Laski and stepped out into the great circular corridor outside.
+When I was halfway round, I heard the sound of someone clapping from the direction I had just come.
 I turned to see Panditji [Nehru] beckoning me to come back.
 He had opened the letter as I left his room and read it.
 [Nehru asked:] "Why didn't you give this to me earlier?" [and KRN replied:] "Well, sir, I am sorry.
 I thought it would be enough if I just handed it over while leaving."
 After a few more questions, he asked me to see him again and very soon I found myself entering the Indian Foreign Service.

-In 1949, he joined the Indian Foreign Service (IFS) on Nehru's request, and was appointed an attache' in the Ministry of External Affairs (MEA) on 18 April of that year.
+In 1949, he joined the Indian Foreign Service (IFS) on Nehru's request, and was appointed an attaché in the Ministry of External Affairs (MEA) on 18 April of that year.
 He worked as a diplomat in the embassies at Rangoon, Tokyo, London, Canberra, and Hanoi.
 Narayanan's diplomatic career proceeded as follows: